• Home

 as fragile as a panoply of pottery,

-amazed that the bowl was still intact
+amazed that the bowl is still intact

 through all their moves without one chip,